Zespri Horticultural Scholarships

-Anyone who has completed at least one year of tertiary study and is aspiring to a career in the horticulture industry.
+Anyone who is completing or has completed at least one year of tertiary study and is aspiring to a career in the horticulture industry, particularly kiwifruit.

 To be eligible for a Zespri Horticultural Scholarship you need to:

-- Pass NCEA Level 3 with merit or higher.
+• Have passed NCEA Level 3 with merit or excellence.

-- Pass your first year of tertiary studies with a B+ average or higher.
+• Pass (or be on track to pass) your first year of tertiary studies with a B+ average or higher.

-- Provide examples of your leadership skills, community service and/or sporting or cultural activities.
+• Provide examples of your leadership skills, community service and/or sporting or cultural

 How to apply